On the Smoothed Complexity of Combinatorial Local Search: Further Applications

 An instance of \wIIIdmpq is given by an integer $n$ and a weight function $w:\intupto{n}^3\map \R$ on triples.
 A 3-dimensional matching is a subset $S\subseteq \intupto{n}^3, \card{S} = n $ of triples $T = (T_1, T_2, T_3)$ that covers all values in every component; that is, for all $i \in \intupto{n}$ and $k\in \{1, 2, 3\}$ there exists a $T\in S$ such that $T_k = i$.
 For the sake of intuition, we call the first component the \emph{boys}, the second the \emph{girls} and the third one \emph{homes} and think of the problem as finding an allocation that puts a boy and a girl together into their respective home for each of the triples.
 The weight of a matching $S$ is given by the sum of weights of the triples in use, i.e.\ $W(S) = \sum_{T\in S}w(T)$.
 A solution of \wIIIdmpq is a matching that is locally maximal in weight regarding the $(p, q)$-neighbourhood, defined as follows.

 The neighbourhood of a matching $S$ is given by all matchings created by replacing up to $p$ triples by other (exactly $p$ many) triples.
-Additionally, we require that at most $q$ boys or girls are relocated into new homes.
+Additionally, we require that the total number of boys or girls relocated into new homes is at most $q$.
 Note that any triple that is being replaced moves the boy or the girl to a new home, but not necessarily both; the parameter $q$ can be thought of as restricting how often both of them may be relocated.
 When $p$ is considered a constant, this neighbourhood can be efficiently searched.
-This problem is \pls/-complete due to \cite{Dumrauf10} for all $p\geq 6, q\geq 12$.
+Furthermore, the second restriction $q$ does not appear in our bound, but we have stated the problem as it appears in \cite{Dumrauf10}, who established \pls/-completeness for all $p\geq 6, q\geq 12$.

 \begin{theorem} The expected number of iterations of local search for smoothed \wIIIdmpq, where the weights $w(T)$ for each triple $T\in \intupto{n}^3$ are drawn from independent distributions with density $f_T:[0, 1]\map [0, \phi]$, is bounded by $\landau{n^{6p+6} \phi}$. \end{theorem}